 To retrieve a particular exam,

 simply click on the links in the table below.

 Since I arrived at Berkeley, both my lectures and the textbook have undergone several changes.
 Accordingly, there are some questions on past exams that are not pertinent to the current version of the course.
 But because concepts and principles change more slowly than picky details, even the very oldest exams are still a good resource.

 Moreover, due to the vagaries of scheduling, sometimes the coverage of exams differs from year to year.
-For example, the material on unconscious mental life may sometimes appear on the Midterm and sometimes on the Final.
+For example, the material on Social Categorization sometimes appears on the Midterm and sometimes on the Final.
 One way or another, the exams cover the entire course of readings and lectures.

-an exam can have bad items -- they may be just too
+exam can have bad items -- they may be just too difficult, or

 The first thing is to score the exam straight, assuming that all the items are good, and calculate the mean score (and standard deviation).
 In an upper-division course, experience tells me to look for an average score of about 80%.
 An average much lower than that indicates that there might be something wrong with the exam.
 Of course, it might also be that students just didn't study effectively!
 I can't do anything about that, but I can do something to correct any problems internal to the exam itself.

 Then we look at the psychometric properties of the exam as a whole, particularly its reliability (coefficient alpha), which should be in the .70s or .80s.

 In order to identify potentially bad questions, I use a dual criterion of (1) extremely low scores and (2) extremely low item-to-total correlations.